 - designed for a global audience using only commonly-available components, with the PCB accommodating many variations to cater for the global supply chain

-- choice of iron-core or solid-state speech bridge
+- choice of iron-core or solid-state battery feed

-- reversal on answer for testing or demonstrating public/coin telephones (optional)
+- reversal on answer for testing or demonstrating public (aka coin) telephones (optional)

 - support for 48V DC power input (optional)

-The original speech bridge design has been improved by using two transformers.
+The original battery feed design has been improved by using two transformers.
 This improves the audio performance as the higher impedance to speech couples more power to the line and shunts less speech to ground through the supply.

 The PCB pattern accommodates the Altronics (AU) M1000, as well as the globally-available Triad TY-305P, TY-306P and TY-400P.
 The Altronics M1010 and Tamura TTC143-LB are also suitable, but will need to be mounted up-side down on the board via a cable tie and wired with flying leads.

-The 8-pin Lucent LB1011 solid-state speech bridge IC is long obsolete, but good stocks are still available online.
+The 8-pin Lucent LB1011 solid-state battery feed IC is long obsolete, but good stocks are still available online.
 Built in this variant the OzPLAR could be built for $30-50 cheaper than equivalent iron-core components, and with superior performance into disparate lines as each telephone gains its own self-contained battery feed.
 Read more about that on the ‘customisation’ page.

 |Manufacturer||Model||Supplier||Inductance (series)||Unit cost ($AU)||Suitability/performance|

-By default OzPLAR accepts a 24V DC input, and this rail directly powers the speech bridge.
+By default OzPLAR accepts a 24V DC input, and this rail directly powers the battery feed.
 Whilst analog telephony traditionally uses 48V, NEC PABX’s and Telecom Australia’s (Telstra) intercoms such as the Intercom System 1 + 2 have used 24V going back more than 50 years without compromising performance, and we’ve adopted this same model.

-A 7812 linear regulator (or a drop-in 3-pin switch-mode equivalent) steps the 24V down internally to provide a 12V rail for the CMOS logic and the ringing inverter.
-Current drawn from the 12V supply is generally negligible, peaking only when a phone is ringing, and in normal use the 7812 won’t require a heatsink.
-If your application will involve long periods of ringing, a small heatsink is recommended.
+A switch-mode regulator steps the 24V down internally to provide a 12V rail for the CMOS logic and the ringing inverter.
+Current drawn from the 12V supply is generally negligible, peaking only when a phone is ringing, however this precluded the user of a linear 7812 regulator (although with some heatsinking you’ll probably get away with it).
 The 7812 has internal over-temperature protection and will simply shutdown if it gets too hot.
 Switch-mode 7812 equivalents won’t require a heatsink.

-If you’re building for 48V DC operation you can omit the 7812 regulator and replace it with either a MeanWell SKMW06G-12 (Mouser) or Traco TMR 4-4812 (Digi-Key).
+If you’re building for 48V DC operation you can omit the 12V regulator and replace it with either a MeanWell SKMW06G-12 (Mouser) or Traco TMR 6-4812 (Digi-Key).
 These modules have a much higher headroom than the 7812, accepting up to a 75V DC input.

 We’ve designed the circuit and PCB to accommodate components from all the large component suppliers, including Digi-Key, Element14/Farnell, Mouser and RS, as well as Altronics here in Australia.

-The cost to build the OzPLAR will vary depending on where you are and the version of speech bridge you choose to implement.
+The cost to build the OzPLAR will vary depending on where you are and the version of battery feed you choose to implement.

-Our estimates for the component costs (including PCB and enclosure, but excluding the 24V supply) run to around $AUD120, approx. $USD93 and EUR76.
-There’s some variation here depending on the speech bridge transformer chosen/available to you.
+Our estimates for the component costs (including PCB and enclosure, but excluding the 24V supply & 3D panels) run to around $AUD150, approx. $USD110 and EUR92.
+There’s some variation here depending on the battery feed transformer chosen/available to you.
 Further savings can be made by omitting some components (like the duplicated telephone and power sockets), and if you’re hard-wiring for Euro or one of the US cadences, you can omit the 4078, a 1N914, the resistor network and related headers.
 A table of optional components will be published in due course.